dictoon/mayaseed/src/docs/src/04_Node_Reference.md

 ####Convert Shading Nodes To Textures####

 Use this checkbox to convert maya shading networks to textures on export.
-If a color attribute has a shading network attached Mayaseed will check to see the shading network is a texture node, if not with this option checked Mayaseed will bake the shading network to an exr image.
+If a color attribute has a shading network attached Mayaseed will check to see the shading network is a texture node, if not with this option checked Mayaseed will bake the shading network to an .exr image.

 ####Overwrite Existing EXRs####